Tahiti: Air

 Faʻaʻā International Airport is located 5 km from Papeʻete in the commune of Faʻaʻā and is the only international airport in French Polynesia.
 Because of limited level terrain, rather than levelling large stretches of sloping agricultural land, the airport is built primarily on reclaimed land on the coral reef just off-shore.

-International destinations such as Auckland, Hanga Roa, Honolulu, Los Angeles, Paris, Santiago de Chile, San Francisco, Sydney and Tokyo are served by Air France, Air New Zealand, Air Tahiti Nui French Polynesia's flag carrier, Hawaiʻian Airlines, United Airlines, French Bee, and LATAM Airlines.
+International destinations such as Auckland, Honolulu, Los Angeles, Paris, San Francisco, Sydney and Tokyo are served by Air France, Air New Zealand, Air Tahiti Nui French Polynesia's flag carrier, Hawaiʻian Airlines, United Airlines, and French Bee.

 Flights within French Polynesia and to New Caledonia are available from Aircalin and Air Tahiti; Air Tahiti has their headquarters at the airport.

 Ferry

 The Moʻorea Ferry operates from Papeʻete and takes about 45 minutes to travel to Moʻorea.
 Other ferries are the Aremiti 5 and the Aremiti 7 and these two ferries sail to Moʻorea in about half an hour.
 There are also several ferries that transport people and goods throughout the islands.
 The Bora Bora cruiseline sails to Bora Bora about once a week.
 The main hub for these ferries is the Papeʻete Wharf.